 When writing effective paragraphs, you need to think about their structure and the way they look on the page.
-First impressions count and if your paragraphs are long and dense, your readers will be daunted.

 Guidelines for writing paragraphs